Log-in/Sign-up

 What to expect of the course:

-While there are no set meetings for the class, I will be providing you with due dates for your assignments so as to keep you on the necessary pace to be finished with the course content by early April.
+While there are no set meetings for the class, I will be providing you with due dates for your assignments so as to keep you on the necessary pace to be finished with the course content by mid-April.
 After that point, we will be reviewing and preparing for the AP Exam!
 As an online course, this is meant to be flexible so as to meet your personal time commitments, schedule, etc. That being said, it is expected that students will adhere to these due dates – extensions will be considered for extenuating circumstances.
 Weekly office hours will be held via Zoom on Tuesday nights, 9:00 p.m. to 10:00 p.m.
 (Eastern time) starting on Tuesday, Aug.
-22, 2023.
+20, 2024.
 You are welcome to visit with me at that time to ask questions, engage in some extra practice I might have, or just to say “hello”!
 Otherwise, you are welcome to email me at any time for help and assistance.
 You will find that I typically respond to emails at night.

 There will be homework assignments to complete out of our textbook for every lesson.
 These are not graded but are for your own instruction and benefit.
 It is expected you will complete these problems so that you can master the content.
 Worked solutions will be provided so that you can check your own answers.
 Textbook problems should take no more than 60 minutes per assignment.